ietf-wg-acme/acme/draft-ietf-acme-acme.md

 should be different from the other ACME server resources' URIs, and that it should not clash with other services.
 For instance:

- * a host which functions as both an ACME and Web server may want to keep the root path "/" for an HTML "front page", and place the ACME directory under path "/acme".
+ * a host which functions as both an ACME and a Web server may want to keep the root path "/" for an HTML "front page", and place the ACME directory under path "/acme".